isomerpages/moe-bukitviewsec/index.md

   - infopic:
       title: THE PRESIDENT'S AWARD FOR TEACHERS (PAT) 2026
       id: infopic
-      description: The nomination period for the PAT opens on 21 October 2025 and will close on 12pm, 9 January 2026.
+      description: The nomination period for the PAT opens on 21 October 2025 and closes at 12.00 p.m. on 9 January 2026.
       button: Click here to vote
       url: https://go.gov.sg/pat2026
       image: /images/Homepage/PAT.jpg